Monday, May 20, 2024 is Asian Gold Ribbon Day

 1. Community Outreach

-Asian Gold Ribbon offers social justice advocacy, education, and support activities for community residents, schools, and organizations, including virtual presentations, as well as the Podcast “Against the Tides of Racism,” hosted by Dr. Gina Ko.
+Asian Gold Ribbon offers social justice advocacy, education, and support activities for community residents, schools, and businesses, organizations, including virtual presentations, as well as the Podcast “Against the Tides of Racism,” hosted by Dr. Gina Ko.
 Educational resources for delivery to youth within schools or for parents to watch with their children to celebrate Asian culture and heritage is provided.
 We invite schools to participate in raising awareness and instilling pride in Asian youth, who have experienced a significant increase in racist incidents.
 Please visit the Educational Resources to access modules.

 2. Visibility and Celebration